 Once you have decided to start treatment, you and your health care provider need to choose what combination of drugs you are going to take.
-No HIV drug should ever be used by itself.
-There are many drugs to choose from.
-The HIV drugs work in different ways to stop the virus at different points in its lifecycle.
+No single HIV drug should ever be used by itself, though often several HIV drugs are combined into one tablet or combination pill.
+HIV drugs work in different ways to stop the virus at different points in its lifecycle.
 The drugs are divided into classes as follows:

 Your first treatment regimen will probably contain:

 These combinations will attack HIV at different parts of its lifecycle to pack a strong punch against the virus.

 In the U.S., the DHHS guidelines rank specific drug combinations as recommended or alternative (see below).
 While the recommended regimens are the best choices for HIV treatment, they may not be ideal for everyone.
 Because everyone's situation is different, there may be cases in which alternative treatments are actually better for you.
 You and your health care provider should choose drugs based on your specific needs.
 Think about what will fit into your lifestyle, including dose schedule, number of pills, and side effects.
 Also consider what other medications you are taking, any other medical conditions you have, and the results of resistance testing (see below).

 Whatever regimen you choose to take, you need to take your drugs on schedule.
 This is called adherence.
 In order to get the most benefit from HIV treatment, good adherence is required.
 This is because HIV drugs need to be kept at a certain level in your body to fight the virus.
 If the drug level falls, HIV may have a chance to fight back and develop resistance.
 Skipping doses, not taking the drugs on time, or not following food requirements can cause your drugs to be less effective or stop working altogether.